farouk4134/CyberRook-Projects/XSS Attack Guide.md

 This documentation supports the transition from foundational SOC analyst skills to more advanced incident response capabilities, making it a useful reference for future studies and real-world applications in SOC environments.

-# Project 2: Threat  Level Application - XSS Attacks
+Threat  Level Application - XSS Attacks

 **Understanding the Working of XSS Attacks**